 About Us

 FSA is a network of seasoned professionals in the areas of Drug Development, Program Management, Engineering, Human Resource and Contract Administration.
-Our team comprises Industry, Academic, and Federal program veterans able to move programs and products forward efficiently and cost-effectively.
+Our team comprises Industry, Academic, and Federal program veterans able to move programs and products forward efficiently and economically.

-Foothill Scientific Associates (FSA) was founded in 2015 to fill a critical need in life science consulting; focused, agile, and cost-effective help for small-medium size companies.
-As buyers of these services, the options were very limited.
-In only rare cases could we get the attention of the sr. level people and only if we were willing to make a commitment that was frequently well above our budget.
-Or, we found experts in a particular area but the bandwidth was constrained and breadth of knowledge limited so we had to create teams of experts to cover the full scope and put resources into managing the interactions.
+As buyers of these services for our own companies, the options were very limited.
+In only rare cases could we get the attention of the sr. level people in a firm and only if we were willing to make a commitment that was frequently above our budget.
+Or, we found experts in a particular area but the bandwidth was so constrained and breadth of knowledge so limited we had to create teams of experts from several organizations to cover the full scope.
+It meant putting resources into managing the interactions and frequently accommodating less beneficial results.

 We also spent a considerable amount of time and effort trying to make them understand the balancing act of priorities in our businesses; achieving development milestones, managing stakeholders, financial constraints, and keeping staff motivated all within a constantly changing regulatory environment.

 FSA was formed as an answer to the challenges we encountered.
 It is an organization that delivers on its commitment to provide exceptional value across a range of key business areas.
-Combining our experience with networks developed over many decades, we offer our Clients a resource that recognizes their unique circumstances and is able to respond appropriately.
+Combining our experience with networks developed over many decades, we offer our clients a resource that recognizes their unique circumstances and is able to respond appropriately.

 We stay within our core competencies and don't make promises we can't deliver on.